ngaskill/liferay-docs/develop/tutorials/articles/mobile/02-ios-apps-with-liferay-screens/13-creating-ios-screenlets-advanced.markdown

                 super.init(screenlet: screenlet)
             }
         }

-6. Override `createConnector` and return an instance of the `AddBookmarkLiferayConnector`:
+2. Override the `createConnector` method to return an instance of your Connector.
+For example, the `createConnector` method in `AddBookmarkInteractor` returns a `AddBookmarkLiferayConnector` instance created with the `folderId`, `title`, and `url` properties:

         public override func createConnector() -> ServerConnector? {
             return AddBookmarkLiferayConnector(folderId: folderId, title: title, url: url) }

-7. Finally, override `completedConnector`, get the result from the connector and store it in the `resultBookmarkInfo` property of your Interactor:
+3. Override the `completedConnector` method to get the result from the Connector and store it in the appropriate property.
+For example, the `completedConnector` method in `AddBookmarkInteractor` first casts its `ServerConnector` argument to `AddBookmarkLiferayConnector`.
+It then gets the Connector's `resultBookmarkInfo` property and sets it to the Interactor's property of the same name:

         override public func completedConnector(c: ServerConnector) {
             if let addCon = (c as?
 AddBookmarkLiferayConnector),